hfoley2013/reading-notes/401/class4/in-class-notes-classes-objects.md

   * `self` is like the contextual `this`
     * `self` is inherent to the class, like `this`
     * It allows you to pull contextual information out of the class using .dot notation
+  * By convention, `Class` is uppercase, just like in React
+  * Instead of needing to write `extends` like in React, the `Class` is extended by being referenced inside another child class
+    * `class Pug(Dog)` reads as "class Pug extends class Dog"

 * Example tests